Arizona officer who punched woman is put on leave as probes begin

-PHOENIX An Arizona police officer caught on video punching a woman in her face was put on administrative leave and investigations were underway, the Flagstaff police chief said on Thursday.
+PHOENIX (Reuters) - An Arizona police officer caught on video punching a woman in her face was put on administrative leave and investigations were underway, the Flagstaff police chief said on Thursday.

 "I am as concerned with what is depicted in this video as I know others are," Police Chief Kevin Treadway told a news conference.
 "I have heard your concerns and the department is taking this incident very seriously."